swayok/alternative-laravel-cache/Readme.md

 File cache storage currently supports only `'driver' => 'file'`.
 You can extend list of file cache drivers by
 overwriting `AlternativeCacheStoresServiceProvider->makeFileCacheAdapter()`.

-Yep, there are not many tests right now and possibly there will never be more.